JvanKatwijk/qt-dab/README.md

 and build a full executable for qt-dab is part of the source tree.

-Before running this script, script *script-for-devian.txt*, copy the script to the parent directory (executing it will load a whole bunch of files.
+Before running this script, script *script-for-devian.txt*, copy the script to the parent directory (executing it will load a whole bunch of files).

+Since it is possible to divert the sound output to bluetooth, it is certainly possible to run the program and listen using bluetooth headphones.

 ---------------------------------------------------------------------------
 appImage for x64 Linux systems